 - Who are your likely customers?

-- How to develop a relationship with your prospects so you can get your product in front of them.
+- How you can develop a relationship with your prospects to get your product in front of them.

 - If your book can satisfy your prospects’ needs.

 - If your customers will buy again and refer your books to friends.